-- You must be in the local area no later than August 1 for Fall Semester and January 4 for Spring Semester. - 2.
-You are responsible for finding your own housing in nearby communities.
+- You must be in the local area no later than August 1 for Fall Semester and January 4 for Spring Semester. - You are responsible for finding your own housing in nearby communities.
 The College does not have living facilities on campus. - You must report to the Student Services office at the College when you arrive in the area.
-The counseling and registration procedure will be explained at that time. - You must pay all required fees at the time of registration. - You may attend Crafton Hills College for a maximum of five semesters.
+The counseling and registration procedure will be explained at that time. - You must pay all required fees at the time of registration.
+First semester fees must be paid before an I-20 is issued. - You may attend Crafton Hills College for a maximum of five semesters.
 You must take twelve or more units each semester.